-Studies on laboratory diagnostic aspects of vector-borne viral diseases laboratory methods.
+Studies on laboratory diagnostic aspects of emerging, rodent-borne and zoonotic viral pathogens laboratory diagnostic aspects of emerging, rodent-borne and zoonotic viral diseases, using basic or advanced laboratory methods.
 The topics of the studies could be identified according to the needs of the network laboratories, the epidemiological situation (e.g., emergence of novel strains or exotic viruses), own initiatives of the EURL or request from ECDC.
-The results of the studies could, e.g., improve the diagnostic specificity or sensitivity of the applied laboratory methods or contribute to the understanding of molecular epidemiology / phylogeography of arboviruses in the EU/EEA.
-The EURL may consider involving the network laboratories or other relevant partners into these activities, with appropriate acknowledgement of their participation (e.g., coauthorship of scientific publications).
+The results of the studies could, e.g., improve the diagnostic specificity or sensitivity of the applied laboratory methods or contribute to the understanding of molecular epidemiology / phylogeography of emerging, rodent-borne and zoonotic viral pathogens in the EU/EEA.
+The EURL may consider involving the network laboratories or other relevant partners into these activities, with appropriate acknowledgement of their participation (e.g., co-authorship of scientific publications).

-The applicant may consider planning and implementing applied research studies on laboratory diagnostic aspects of vector-borne viral diseases, using basic or advanced
+The applicant may consider planning and implementing applied research studies on

-1 https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/projects-details/43332642/101102733/EU4H?programmePeriod=2021-2027&programId=43332642&projectId=101102733&order=DESC&page=1&pageSize=10
+&lt;sup>1 https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/projects-details/43332642/101102733/EU4H?programmePeriod=2021-2027&programId=43332642&projectId=101102733&order=DESC&page=1&pageSize=10